evanwill/hist-454-2022/pages/setup.md

 ---
 title: Site Configuration
-layout: page
+layout: page-narrow
 permalink: /setup/
 custom-foot: js/setup-js.html
 ---

 ## Test Your Metadata

-This page can temporarily configure the metadata used on the site to test our your CollectionBuilder spreadsheet.
+This page can temporarily configure the metadata used on the site to test your CollectionBuilder spreadsheet.
-The configurations are stored in your browser's session storage, so will remain only until you close this window (or click the reset button)!
+The configurations are stored in your browser's session storage, so will remain only until you close this window!
+No information is sent to the server, the metadata is only on your computer.

 The currently configured metadata is:
 <div id="current-metadata" class="text-center mb-3"></div>

 To keep the currently configured metadata, simply navigate to another page!